schellenberg/computerscience20/docs/_sources/Python/Overview/StringOperations.rst.txt

    :answer_d: Error, you cannot add two strings together.
    :correct: c
    :feedback_a: Concatenation does not automatically add a space.
-   :feedback_b: The expression s+t is evaluated first, then the resulting string is printed.
+   :feedback_b: The expression first_string + second_string is evaluated first, then the resulting string is printed.
    :feedback_c: Yes, the two strings are glued end to end.
    :feedback_d: The + operator has different meanings depending on the operands, in this case, two strings.